C-H-Simpson/HarvestOccupationalHeat/README.md

 To run the notebook yourself:
 1. Create the environment:
 * There is a known issue with the package manager conda, that causes it to use very large memory when trying to solve an environment.
-If this turns out to be a problem for you, get around this by usings "full_env.yml" instead of "environment.yml".
+For this reason, the default `environment.yml` has all versions specified.
+The
 * `conda env create -f environment.yml --prefix $PWD/env`
 2. Open [reduced_example](notebooks/reduced_example.ipynb) and run it.